All Episodes

 Everybody adapts.

-Now, we as human beings, blessed with a superior intelligence, have the understanding, the knowledge to be stewards over this, because we need to continue to have these items that we alter for our survival as our population grows.
+Now, we as human beings, blessed with a superior intelligence, have the understanding, the knowledge to be stewards over this because we need to continue to have these items that we alter for our survival as our population grows.

 For example, trees.

-The most beautiful thing you do with the tree is after you chop the thing down.
+The most beautiful thing you do with a tree is after you chop the thing down, you build a house out of it.

 You build a baseball bat.